×

 Isaiah 1 shows us what a nation looks like when it refuses God.
 In Isaiah 1:5-6, the prophet says, Why should you be beaten anymore?
 Why do you continue to rebel?
 The whole head is sick, and the whole heart faint.
 From the sole of the foot even unto the head there is no soundness in it; but wounds, and bruises, and putrefying sores: they have not been closed, neither bound up, neither mollified with ointment.”
 Here “no soundness” speaks of corruption, decay, infection.
 The nation was spiritually diseased.
 Isaiah used physical sickness as a picture of moral and spiritual collapse.
 Nothing was whole.
 Nothing was healthy.
 Everything was inflamed and untreated.

-When fear dominates you, when anxiety governs decisions, when your thoughts spiral out of control, that is not the inheritance God gives His children.
+When fear dominates you, when anxiety governs decisions, when your thoughts spiral out of control, that is not the inheritance God gives his children.
 He gives power.
 He gives love.
 And He gives a mind made whole.

 However, soundness is not automatic just because we are saved.
 The spirit supplies it, yet we must cooperate with truth.
 What you meditate on matters.
 What you believe about God matters.
 What voices you allow into your thinking matters.
 In Hebrews 5:14, the Bible says “But solid food belongs to those who are of full age, that is, those who by reason of use have their senses exercised to discern both good and evil.”
 Through exercise and practice, time spent in God’s word, prayer, and obedience, a believer’s spiritual senses are trained to recognise what is truly good and what is harmful or evil, and to adhere faithfully to the truth.